google/fonts/.github/ISSUE_TEMPLATE/1_add-axis.md

 ### Image

-Attach here a pic or a gif showing the axis behavior.
+Include here an gif or a video showing the axis behavior.

 ### Why is the axis needed